alinex/node-validator/README.md

 Also see the interval validator for time ranges without context.

-The timezones may be 'America/Toronto'
+The timezones may be 'America/Toronto', 'EST' or 'Eastern Standard Time' for example.

 ### emails